BlazeInferno64/BlazeInferno64/README.md

 ```
 Currently a web developer and programmer.
 Sticking to html 5, Javascript and Css,as
-it's very fascinating to see how the internet
+it's very fascinating to see how the internet (web)
-works( what about you?
+works ( what about you?
 Are you fascinated to
-learn?let me know in the discussion section
+learn? let me know in the discussion section
-of any one of my repository).
+of any one of my repository or through mail).
 I know other
 programming languages to.
 Btw make sure to
 follow me so that you all  don't miss any
 of my new repositories or else you can sub